Jonathan Hassid

 University of Technology, Sydney

-Postoctoral Research Fellow, China Research Centre
+Postoctoral Research Fellow (5 year position), China Research Centre

-o July 2010—Present
+o July 2010—October 2014

 Education